rkm/personal-centos8/README.md

 - use alternatives instead of setting symlinks manually
 - `rustup update` -> "installing" in stdout
 - `rustup component add rustfmt --toolchain stable-x86_64-unknown-linux-gnu`
+- Add a private list of repos to fetch
+- Add a task to run fetch_all on boot